pantheon-systems/update-tool/README.md

 ## Local Development

 Clone the GitHub repository and run `composer install` to get started.
+Note that the unit test commands require your local PHP Version to be 7.x.

 ### Running the tests